johnwcowan/r7rs-work/PathnamesPython.md

 `(path-suffix `*path suffix*`)`

-Returns a the suffix of the filename (everything to the right of the final period) as a string.
-If there is no period, an empty string is returned.
-Note that this function does not discriminate between filenames without a period and filenames ending in a period; the latter should be avoided anyway, as they are not distinct on Windows.
+Returns a the suffix of the filename (everything to the right of the last period) as a string.
+If there is no period, returns `#f`.
+An initial period is not treated as a suffix delimiter.

 `(path-with-suffix `*path suffix*`)`

-Returns a path object based on *path* with the suffix of the filename (everything to the right of the final period) replaced by *suffix*.
-If there is no period, a period followed by *suffix* is appended to the filename.
+Returns a path object based on *path* with the suffix of the filename (everything to the right of the last period) replaced by *suffix*.
+If there is no period or the only period is initial, a period followed by *suffix* is appended to the filename.

 `(path-without-suffix `*path suffix*`)`

-Returns a path object based on *path* with the suffix of the filename (everything to the right of the final period), plus the period itself, removed.
+Returns a path object based on *path* with the suffix of the filename (everything to the right of the last period), plus the period itself, removed.
-If there is no period, the result is equal to *path*.
+If there is no period or the only period is initial, the result is equal to *path*.

 ## Path merging